kwesy/pytradingview/README.md

 # pytradingview

-A simple, open-source Python client for connecting to TradingView's WebSocket API.
+A lightweight, open-source Python client for connecting to TradingView's WebSocket API.

 ## Features

 - WebSocket connection management
-- Simple send/receive interface
 - Easy to extend for custom signals and data

 ## Dependencies